Vanfarock/beater/docs/project_evolution/v0.0.0/checkpoint.md

 # V.0.0

+## Achievements

-In this first version of the software, I setup the basic structure to send and retrieve data/commands to the GPU using buffers, queues and command pools
+In this first version of the software, the basic structure was set up to send and retrieve data/commands to the GPU using buffers, queues and command pools

 The idea is:
 * Save a group of bytes into a buffer